 Personal Integrity – An applicant must not have committed any act(s) in their background that would indicate a lack of personal integrity or morality on the part of the applicant.

-Dishonesty – An applicant must not intentionally or unintentionally omit facts during any part of the background investigation.
+Dishonesty – An applicant must not intentionally or unintentionally omit facts during any part of the background investigation or psychological evaluation.

-Drivers License – Applicants must possess a valid driver's license and out-of-state applicants must obtain a New Mexico driver's license within 30 days of being hired.
+Drivers License – Applicants must possess a valid driver’s license.

 Employment History – An applicant must not have a history of unsatisfactory employment.

-Military Service – An applicant must have had an Honorable Discharge, General Discharge under Honorable Conditions, as stipulated in the DD-214.
-All other Discharge dispositions, with the exception of a Dishonorable Discharge, will be considered on a case-by-case basis.
+Military Service – Veterans of the Armed Services must have had an Honorable Discharge, General Discharge under Honorable Conditions, as stipulated in the DD-214.
+All other Discharge dispositions, will be considered on a case-by-case basis.

-Driving While Intoxicated – An applicant will be disqualified if he/she has had a conviction or any admittance of guilt for driving under the influence of alcohol within the last 5 years or have committed multiple DWIs within the last 10 years whether from an administrative sanction by the Motor Vehicle Department, a criminal conviction or any admittance of guilt or by military disciplinary action.
+Driving While Intoxicated – Must not have had a conviction or any admittance of guilt for driving under the influence of alcohol within the last 5 years or have committed multiple DWIs within the last 10 years whether from an administrative sanction by the Motor Vehicle Department, a criminal conviction or any admittance of guilt or by military disciplinary action.

-Illegal Drug Usage – An applicant must not have used any illegal drug that would amount to a misdemeanor crime if found in possession within the last 3 years.
+Illegal Drug Usage – An applicant must not have used any illegal drug within the last 3 years.
+Illegal drugs are defined as substances that are illegal to possess or consume according to the local jurisdiction at the time of use.

 frequently asked questions